podrivo/botivo/README.md

 # Botivo
 Botivo is a Twitch chatbot, with an overlay for OBS.
-Create and personalize your own custom commands, with infinite overlay options using HTML, CSS and JS.
+Create and personalize your own commands, with infinite overlay options using HTML/CSS/JS.

 Usage
 ---